The LUS Doctoral Programme

 Participating Chairs at the LUS

-While an overall alignment between the research proposed by the candidates and the individual and collective research agendas of the participating chairs at the LUS Institute is desirable, candidates are free to apply with an independent research topic.
-The following seven chairs currently form part of the LUS Institute:
+While the proposed research should align with the individual and collective research agendas of the participating chairs at the LUS Institute, candidates are welcome to apply with an independent research topic, provided it aligns with the collective competencies of the Institute.
+The LUS Institute currently comprises seven chairs, each contributing to its diverse research landscape:

 - Chair of History and Theory of Urban Design, Prof. Dr. Tom Avermaete